raynekdev/cherrie--known-as-raygl-/README.md

-# raygl
+# Cherrie (also known as RayGL

-raygl is a lightweight and powerful custom graphics api focused on performance and flexibility.it does not use opengl, vulkan, or directx – raygl is built on its own custom rendering engine.
+cherrie is a lightweight and powerful custom graphics api focused on performance and flexibility.it does not use opengl, vulkan, or directx – cherrie is built on its own custom rendering engine.

 ## project goals